-Brunel Law School students are highly employable, and 91 per cent of our graduates are in employment or further study six months after leaving.
+Brunel Law School students are highly employable, and 91% of our graduates are in employment or further study six months after leaving.

 Most students who study at the Brunel Law School have the intent to progress into the legal profession, though there are some who opt to study law as a foundation for careers in the corporate world, government, or international relations positions.